1912 Oregon Agricultural Aggies football team

-The 1912 Oregon Agricultural Aggies football team was an American football team that represented Oregon Agricultural College (now known as Oregon State University) as a member of the Northwest Conference (NWC) during the 1912 college football season.
-In their second and final season under head coach Sam Dolan, the Aggies compiled a 3–4 record (1–3 against NWC opponents), finished last in the NWC, and outscored their opponents by a combined total of 57 to 40.
+The 1912 Oregon Agricultural Aggies football team represented Oregon Agricultural College (OAC)—now known as Oregon State University—as a member of the Northwest Conference during the 1912 college football season.
+In their second and final season under head coach Sam Dolan, the Aggies compiled an overall record of 3–4 record with a mark of 1–3 against conference opponents, placing last out of six teams in the Northwest Conference, and outscored their opponents by a combined total of 57 to 40.
+Otto Sitton was the team captain.